elixir-lang/elixir/CODE_OF_CONDUCT.md

 ## Acknowledgements

-This document was based on the Code of Conduct from the Go project with parts derived from Django's Code of Conduct, Rust's Code of Conduct and the Contributor Convenant.
+This document was based on the Code of Conduct from the Go project with parts derived from Django's Code of Conduct, Rust's Code of Conduct and the Contributor Covenant.